cloudfoundry/cf-acceptance-tests/README.md

 you should use the workflow described in the
 [gvt documentation](https://github.com/FiloSottile/gvt#basic-usage).

+Although the default branch for this repository is `master`, we ask that all pull requests be made against the `develop` branch.
+Please run the unit tests and make sure they are passing before submitting.
+Use `./bin/run_units` to run these unit tests.

+**Note**: it is necessary to run the tests from the root of the repo.

 ### Code Conventions

 There are a number of conventions we recommend developers of CF acceptance tests